SFR Logo

 SFR Logo 2008-2014

-In 2008, Neuf Télécom and then Vivendi took over the company.
-The new logo also used the 3D effect but in a different design.
+In 2008, Neuf Télécom and, later, Vivendi took over the company.
+The new logo also uses the 3D effect, but in a different design.
 Due to two blackouts on the left and below, the square seemed to float above the surface.
-On the contrary, a light flare in the opposite zone was on a red background.
+On the contrary, a faint flare in the opposite zone appeared against a red background.
 The acronym has become the standard font and shifted to the right.

 2014 – 2022